 In Fallout 3, a side quest involves tracking down a runaway android.
 The one looking for him seems to completely disregard the notion of this trope and so can you, if you want.

 The Sims: Robots are a common theme.
 Through they're servants, they are treated like a normal.
 In the second game expansion ''Open for Business", they can run their own stores and their own skill levels.
-In the third game, there were two types, Simbot and Plumbot note the former in Amibtions and the latter in To the Future, and yes, they can have traits.
+In the third game, there were two types, Simbots and Plumbots note the former in Amibtions and the latter in Into the Future, and yes, they can have traits.

 The fic Gift of Clay is written from from Luna's perspective, and elaborates on this.